CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 atomic_mmul_bench/10/real_time       21.0 ms         18.8 ms           33
 ```

 Interestingly enough, they're about the same as when we used a `std::mutex` (and still ~30% faster than the static mapping)!
 In these examples, most of our time is being spent doing fused multiply-add operations in the inner loops, and not performing the fetch and add in the outer-most loop.
-Because the fetch and add is not the bottleneck, we see little-to-no performance difference between our mutex and atomic implementation.
+Because the fetch and add is not the bottleneck, it's unlikely that performance differences between the two will manifest in a significant way.

 ## Final Thoughts